Speculative Hands in Early Levels

 The actual range of hands that would be ideal for play at this stage of a tournament is quite dense.
 You shouldn't be straying far from 56 suited+ and maybe the occasional big suited ace, king, and queen.
 There could be some opportunities to play unsuited connectors, but these are going to be more of an overall challenge as you are chasing after a lot less hands.
 If you are playing unsuited connectors, they should be against players who you feel are very prone to stacking off should you make a hand.

-The issue with playing like this is that you are not going after the hands that you originally intended.
+The issue with playing like this is that you aren't going after the hands that you originally intended.
 Instead of chasing after straights and flushes, you are instead convincing yourself that one pair is good.
 If you are dead set on playing mediocre hands in less than optimal spots, you need to have the self-discipline to fold when a made hand isn't a truly big hand.

 Your hand's actual value is dependent upon a handful of different factors.
 You need to gauge the price that it will cost to get involved, the likelihood of winning a large pot, the chances of making a big hand, and your position.
 Theoretically, you could add many, many more items to this list, but these will encompass the majority of what you need to consider.

 Pretend that you are holding 7 8 suited in early position.
 The options are to raise, call, or fold.
 Folding is weak because it's a valuable hand.
 Raising will put you in a tough spot if it's re-raised.
 Therefore, the best plan is to limp in.
 A limp will allow you to see the flop if there's no further action, and you'll also be able to safely call a raise.
 Now, adjust this to 7 8 in late position and you'll have different options.
 In a raised and re-raised pot you would fold, in a raised pot you might call, and in a limped pot you can raise or call.
 This is how the value of your suited connectors is so dependent upon circumstances.